/card for beginners. Common, that is. In Video Games

 , they show up early in large quantities, but quickly grow useless - unless some Magikarp Power

-is applied and with time and care, you can make some pretty powerful fighters out of them.
-In trading cards, the cards that are only good for firewood.
+is applied.
+Then with time and care, you can make some pretty powerful fighters out of them.
+In trading cards, the cards that are only good for tinder.

 Collectible Card Games

 - Rattata, Pidgey and Spearow in Pokémon, as well as all the others based on them.
-(Yes, Hoothoot, Sentret, Poochyena, Taillow, Zigzagoon, Starly, Bidoof, Patrat, Purrloin, Lillipup, Pidove, Bunnelby and Fletchling, we mean you.)
+(Yes, Hoothoot, Sentret, Poochyena, Taillow, Zigzagoon, Starly, Bidoof, Patrat, Purrloin, Lillipup, Pidove, Bunnelby, Fletchling, Pikipek and Yungoos, we mean you.)
 Also Zubat and Geodude, which can be caught early on in all generations (excluding Pokémon Black and White) and continue to show up in every single cave you enter throughout the game.

 - Fortunately, Zubat has decent potential.
 When it becomes Golbat, it gains a few strategic moves like Confuse Ray and Mean Look, but it still isn't much... yet.
 Generation II gave it more bite.
 Pump up its happiness high enough, and then you get it to evolve further into Crobat, who has a dastardly combo of Flying attacks it can learn: Air Slash, Acrobatics, Aerial Ace, and Poison Fang turn it into something fierce!